Temporal Tokenization Strategies for Event Sequence Modeling with Large Language Models: Experiments

 \subsection{Experimental Results}

 Our main findings, presented in Table~\ref{tab:main-results}, reveal a clear and important divergence: the choice of temporal tokenizer has a minimal impact on event type prediction but a significant and data-dependent impact on event time prediction.

 For the next event type accuracy, all strategies perform similarly across all five datasets.
-Conversely, the performance on next event time (RMSE) shows dramatic variation, confirming our hypothesis that a tokenizer must align with the dataset's underlying temporal distribution.
-For the datasets with skewed log-normal distributions (Stack Overflow, Chicago Crime) and the spiky log-scale distribution (Amazon Review), the log-based strategies are the clear winners.
+Conversely, the performance on next event time (RMSE) shows dramatic variation, supporting the observation that a tokenizer must align with the dataset's underlying temporal distribution.
+For the datasets with skewed log-normal distributions (Stack Overflow, Chicago Crime) and the spiky log-scale distribution (Amazon Review), the log-based strategies consistently outperform others.
 Scale Bin (Log) achieves the best RMSE on Chicago Crime, while RSQ (Log, L4) is the top performer on Stack Overflow and Amazon Review.
+Intuitively, log-based tokenization allocates a higher density of discrete bins to smaller time intervals, preserving critical precision in the dense regions of these skewed distributions while efficiently compressing the long tail.
 However, these same log-based strategies perform poorly on the mixed distribution of NYC Taxi, where Absolute Calendar (Second) is the most effective.
-For the US Earthquake dataset, which also exhibits a skewed log-normal distribution, Byte achieves the lowest error.
+Unlike the other datasets, NYC Taxi exhibits strong daily and hourly cyclic patterns dictated by human mobility; calendar tokens explicitly capture this intrinsic periodicity, whereas simple interval binning obscures it.
+For the US Earthquake dataset, which also exhibits a skewed log-normal distribution, Byte achieves the lowest error, suggesting that its high-precision floating-point representation is advantageous for strictly continuous scientific measurements.

 This outcome demonstrates that the optimal tokenization strategy is highly dependent on the data's specific statistical properties, and a similar trade-off applies to efficiency.
-The single-token log-scale scale bin and RSQ strategies provide an excellent balance, achieving top-tier RMSE performance on several datasets while being the most token-efficient.
+The single-token log-scale binning and RSQ strategies provide an excellent balance, achieving top-tier RMSE performance on several datasets while being the most token-efficient.
 In contrast, multi-token strategies like byte and multi-level RSQ explicitly trade token efficiency for higher precision.